manvillej/project1/README.md

 - add auth to /api/<zipcode> route.
 Currently it isn't set up to handle basic auth.
 I'd like to fix that.
 P1
 - ImportError Handling for site_config, so there is always a fallback.
 P1
 - Rate limiting APIs using a custom decorator. http://exploreflask.com/en/latest/views.html#custom-decorators
+- Move Config.py into package directory, add documentation for environment variables to handle configurations

 I should put these in the issues, but I don't know if I'll ever really need to work with this project again.